Convert TIG Welder to Plasma Cutter? Risks, Myths & Safer Alternatives

 tig welding vs plasma cutting

-TIG welding delivers precise, high-quality welds, especially suited for thinner materials with its stable tungsten arc.
+TIG welding delivers precise, high-quality welds, especially on thinner materials that need clean heat control.

 Common Myths About Converting TIG Welders